Marine Corps forms new fighter jet squadron

 "It remains to be seen if the F-35B has a long life and is structurally sound," said Field, who was the chief test pilot for the F/A-18.
 "We won't know for two to three years after it's been in operation.
 If nothing crops up, perhaps the engineers have done their best work."

-Its sophisticated stealth capabilities mean that like the Air Force's F-22, the aircraft can fly into enemy territory without being detected by radar.
+The F-35B stands out among military aircraft because it can be launched from small Navy ships and land in confined areas, allowing it to support ground troops on smaller battlefields.
+Its sophisticated stealth capabilities also means, like the Air Force's F-22, the aircraft can fly into enemy territory without being detected by radar.

 "All we can do is hope that they have solved all the program problems and that they've got a pretty good airplane," Field said.